ISO 50001 Revision Update:<br>Moving Forward with Committee Draft 3

-In June 2016, the International Organization for Standardization (ISO) announced that ISO 50001, the standard for energy management systems (EnMS) would be the latest standard to undergo the ISO revision process.
+In June 2016, the International Organization for Standardization (ISO) announced that ISO 50001 for Energy Management Systems (EnMS) would be the latest standard to enter the ISO revision process.

-The latest draft of ISO 50001, Committee Draft 2 (CD2), was issued and circulated by ISO Technical Committee ISO/TC 242 on August 2, 2016.
-Comments must be compiled and returned to ISO by October 26, 2016.
+The latest draft of ISO 50001, Committee Draft 3 (CD3), was issued on February 3, 2017 and circulated by ISO Technical Committee ISO/TC 301.
+Comments must be compiled and returned to ISO within the eight week comment window.

 Further information and updates on the development of ISO 50001 and its publication schedule will be issued by SGS as they become available.